-There are no guaranteed fixed pay increases included in any executives' contracts.
+There are no guaranteed fixed pay increases included in any • Mine development (weighting 20%) executives' contracts.

-Variable Remuneration - Short Term Incentive ("STI")
+VARIABLE REMUNERATION - SHORT TERM INCENTIVE ("STI")

 The objective of the STI is to link the achievement of the Company's annual operational targets (usually reflected in the approved budgets) and an individual's personal targets with the remuneration received by selected executive directors and senior employees responsible for meeting those targets.
 Payments are made as a cash incentive payable after the financial statements have been audited and released to the Australian Securities Exchange ("ASX").
 50% of the STI relates to the achievement of company performance goals and 50% relates to the attainment of agreed personal performance goals.